-Clearly the Coronavirus pandemic had a significant impact upon the work of ODBE and actions were undertaken to mitigate this.
-Schools' funding has not been affected and the DfE has continued to instruct schools to continue to make payments to suppliers.
+Clearly the cost-of-living crisis and high levels of inflation have had a significant impact upon the work of the Oxford Diocesan Board of Education and actions have been undertaken to mitigate this.
+Schools' funding has been increased by the DfE which has enabled them to continue to purchase ODBE services.